Laura Roper

 Laura Roper is an Australian sailor.
 She competed in the 2011 Sydney to Hobart Yacht Race skippering Natelle Two.
-Her time in the race was 5 days 3 minutes and 12 seconds, coming in to Hobart at 1:03pm on 31 December 2011.
+Her time in the race was 5 days 3 minutes and 12 seconds, coming in to Hobart at 1:03 p.m. on 31 December 2011.
 She competed with the same boat in the 2019 Sydney to Hobart Yacht Race as one of only nine female skippers.